 To delete a version that you are sure is no longer needed, do the following:

 - On the Versioning tab, click Version Manager in the Versioning group to open the Version Manager.

 - On the Versions tab, in the Manage Versions group, click the Save button to commit your changes.

 If you want to discard your changes without committing them to the geodatabase, close the Versions view.

 If you have not saved your edits and want to return the deleted version to its original state, right-click the row and click Restore Version.
 The strikethrough will be removed, and this version will not be deleted upon saving your edits.

-If you are deleting a version, you will be prompted to be sure you want to delete the version and all of its children (if any exist).
-Click OK if you want to delete the version and all its children.
+If you are deleting a traditional version, you will be prompted to be sure you want to delete the version and all of its children (if any exist).
+Click OK if you want to delete the traditional version and all its children.

 Search, filter, or refresh the versions displayed in the Version Manager

-To find and modify a specific version in the enterprise geodatabase, you can filter the versions by owner, search for a specific version name, or refresh the view.
+To find and modify a specific version in the enterprise geodatabase or portal connection, you can filter the versions by owner, search for a specific version name, or refresh the view.

 To filter the versions listed in the Version Manager by owner, click the Owner drop-down arrow in the Filter Versions group on the Versions ribbon.
 The drop-down list includes geodatabase users that own a version.
 Select the desired owner name from the drop-down list, and the Version Manager displays only the versions owned by that user.
 To clear the filter and view versions owned by all users, select the empty value at the top of the drop-down list.

 To search for a version by the version name, you can use the Name search box in the Filter Versions group on the Versions tab.
 As you type text, only those versions that have the matching text display in the Version Manager.

 Click Refresh Versions in the Filter Versions group on the Versions tab to refresh the view to display the most recent information for all versions in the enterprise geodatabase.

 Reconcile and post edits in the Version Manager view